The Environment Agency’s role in the development and regulation of a geological disposal facility for radioactive waste.

 Operating the facility: disposing of radioactive waste

-Before the operator of a GDF can receive the first waste packages they will need an environmental permit to dispose of radioactive waste and permissions under the nuclear site licence.
-They will need to provide evidence that:
+Before the operator of a GDF can receive the first waste packages they will need an environmental permit to dispose of radioactive waste.
+They will need to provide evidence that once the facility is closed, people and the environment will be protected in the long term.

 The environmental permit for the operational stage will include conditions that set the: